Effect-TS/effect/packages/platform/README.md

   executing it in one step

 To access the `HttpClient`, you can use the `HttpClient.HttpClient` [tag](https://effect.website/docs/guides/context-management/services).
-This will give you access to a `HttpClient.Service` instance, which is the default instance of the `HttpClient` interface.
+This will give you access to a `HttpClient` instance.

 **Example: Retrieving JSON Data (GET)**